 Increase in Care Leavers

-Our current projection, undertaken at March 2017 shows our number of young people leaving care will rise to 216 by December 2018.
-However, these figures cannot account for young people entering care after the data was collected, or the number of unaccompanied asylum seeking children.
+A projection exercise undertaken June 2018 indicates that the number of young people leaving care will rise to its highest point in November 2020, though this projection is limited in that it figures cannot account for young people entering care after the data was collected, or the number of UASC entering the system.

 Unaccompanied Asylum Seeking Child (UASC)